 Le Petit-Quevilly was founded in the early ages of the Duchy of Normandy but its precise origin remains obscure.
 The name Quevilly might come from Cavilliacum, the name of a Roman estate, or, more probably, from

 queville, the name locally given to a wooden fence used to drive game.

 The territory of Le Petit-Quevilly was then covered by the ducal forest of Rouvray, whose southern part still exists.
-One of gthe neighbouring municipalities is named Le Grand-Quevilly.
-Here; the epithets Petit (small) and Grand (big) are not related to the respecive size of the town but to their distance to Rouen, Le Petit-Quevilly being located closer than Le Grand-Quevilly.
+One of the neighbouring municipalities is named Le Grand-Quevilly.
+Here, the epithets Petit (small) and Grand (big) are not related to the respective size of the towns but to their distance to Rouen, Le Petit-Quevilly being located closer than Le Grand-Quevilly.

-The domain of Le Petit-Quevilly was granted in 1035 to the abbey of Bec-Hellouin by Herlouin, the founder of the abbey.
+The domain of Le Petit-Quevilly was granted in 1035 to the abbey of Bec-Hellouin by its founder, Herlouin.
 In 1180, Henry II Plantagenet, King of England and Duke of Normandy, founded in the park of Rouvray the Royal House, a leper-house for young women.
 The house was closed in 1366 and subsequently suppressed, leaving only the St. Julian chapel.
 In 1207, King of France Philip II Augustus edicted the Charter of the Bruyères-Saint-Julien, which remained effective until the French Revolution.
 The St. Julian priory was built around 1600 by Cartusians.

 Le Petit-Quevilly was granted Municipal Statutes in 1790, but the